 Ustrasana: Camel Pose

-A powerful way to boost your energy and your mood, Camel pose, or Ustrasana (oosh-TRAHS-anna), offers a long list of benefits for both the physical and subtle bodies.
-And thanks to its many different variations and modifications, there are plenty of ways for individuals of all levels to appreciate the chest-opening and chakra-opening effects of Camel pose.
+Ustrasana (oosh-TRAHS-anna), offers a long list of benefits for both the physical and subtle bodies.
+Thanks to its many different variations and modifications, there are plenty of ways for individuals of all levels to appreciate the chest-opening and chakra-opening effects of camel pose.

 Philosophy + Origin

-Although it’s named Camel pose because the shape resembles the hump on a camel’s back, there are other ways to consider the name when approaching the posture.
-Camels are not horses; they don’t move quickly.
-Instead, camels are known for their slow, steady, almost methodical way of moving.
-Rather than trying to race into the posture, being slow and methodical will help you find its benefits without risking injury or strain.
-In the same way, camels use their humps as food reserves, like well-packed bags ready to be used when needed.
+Camel pose is named because the shape resembles the hump on a camel’s back, however there are other ways to consider the name when approaching the posture.
+Camels are known for their slow, steady, almost methodical way of moving.
+Rather than trying to race into the posture, moving slowly and methodically will help you find its benefits safely.
+Camels use their humps as food reserves, like well-packed bags ready to be used when needed.
 This type of physical preparation, a part of the camel’s natural adaptation for survival, is essential for this pose as well.
-Taking your time to gather and practice the skills and knowledge necessary to take a backbending journey will ensure that you come in and out of the posture with ease and poise.
+Take your time to gather and practice the skills and knowledge necessary to take a back-bending journey to ensure that you come in and out of the posture with ease and poise.

-- To lessen the intensity, keep your toes tucked rather than placing the tops of your feet flat on the floor
+- Keep your toes tucked rather than placing the tops of your feet flat on the floor.

-- To reduce discomfort in your knees, place a folded blanket under them for extra padding
+- Pace a folded blanket under your knees for extra padding.

-- Keep your hands on your lower back and pelvis — rather than reaching back for your heels — to work on proper alignment and to lessen intensity.
-This modification is highly recommended for all beginning yoga students
+- Keep your hands on your lower back and pelvis rather than reaching back for your heels to work on proper alignment as you explore camel pose.

 - Draw your front ribs in to keep your belly soft and your spine long.
-Lift your pelvis up as you focus on lengthening, especially in the lower back.
 Use your hands against your feet to lift more through your heart and sternum with each inhale.
 At this point, you can choose to drop your head back or to keep your head supported with the neck in a more neutral position.

-- Hold Camel pose for up to 60 seconds.
-As you leave the pose, return your hands to your pelvis and use an inhalation to come up, pushing the hip points down for support.
+- Hold for up to 60 seconds.
+To release the pose, return your hands to your pelvis and use an inhalation to come up, pushing the hip points down for support.
 Lead with your heart, head coming up last.
-Take a few breaths to rest in an easy neutral pose, such as Virasana or a kneeling pose.
+Sit your hips on your heels for a few breaths to feel the residue of the pose.

 Get the latest from Gaia